skotak2/academic-kickstart/content/home/experience.md

   date_start = "2017-02-09"
   date_end = "2018-03-01"
   description = """
-• Designed and implemented datamart for the business intellengce platforms.
-Designed the schema and created fact - dimension tables using IBM Datastage from the source systems.<br />
+• Designed and implemented business intelligence platforms.
+Developed the schema for fact & dimension tables and loaded the data using IBM DataStage from the source systems.<br />
-• Performed optimization of runtime of complex SQL queries and worked on appropriate indexing methods. <br />
+• optimized the runtime of complex SQL queries and worked on appropriate indexing methods. <br />
-• Completed Intial Learning Program of TCS in Buisness Intelligence and Performance Management module.
 • **Key Achievement**: Designed interactive Cognos decision dashboards for understanding the customer churn of the Telecom Products.
-Identified factors influencing salses worth $1.6 billion dollars.
+Identified factors influencing salses worth $1.6 billion dollars.<br />
   """

 +++